stevekinney/noted-aws/content/01 - The AWS Free Tier.md

----
-title: The AWS free tier
+# The AWS free tier
-layout: layouts/lesson.njk
----

 - Let’s take a quick tour of the [free tier](https://aws.amazon.com/free/).
 - We’ll also set up billing notification warning us if we blow past the free tier.